-Testing may also be ordered when a catecholamine-secreting tumor has been treated or removed to monitor for recurrence.
+Testing may also be ordered when a tumor that releases catecholamines has been treated or removed to monitor for recurrence.

-Occasionally, the test may be ordered when an adrenal tumor is detected incidentally, such as during a scan conducted for another purpose, or when someone has a family history of pheochromocytomas.
-It may also be ordered on an asymptomatic person with a known genetic risk of these tumors.
+Occasionally, the test may be ordered when an adrenal tumor is detected by chance, such as during a scan conducted for another purpose, or when you have an inherited (genetic) risk or a family history of pheochromocytomas.

 What does the test result mean?

-Normal urine levels of metanephrine and normetanephrine mean it is unlikely that the person tested has a catecholamine-secreting tumor.
+Normal urine levels of metanephrine and normetanephrine mean it is unlikely that you have a tumor that produces catecholamines.
 This test is very sensitive and these tumors are rare, so the negative predictive value of the test is very good.

 Is there anything else I should know?

-While metanephrines testing can help detect and diagnose catecholamine-secreting tumors, it cannot tell the healthcare provider how big the tumor is, where it is located, how many tumors are present, or whether or not the tumor(s) are benign (although most are benign).
-Imaging studies may be used to locate the tumor and genetic testing may be used to determine potential malignancy.
+While metanephrines testing can help detect and diagnose tumors that release catecholamines, it cannot tell your healthcare provider how big the tumor is, where it is located, how many tumors are present, or whether or not the tumor(s) are benign (although most are benign).
+Imaging studies may be used to locate the tumor and testing may be used to determine potential malignancy.

-Although pheochromocytomas and extra-adrenal paragangliomas are rare, 25% occur in the setting of a hereditary syndrome associated with alterations in specific genes.
+About 25% of PPGL occur in the setting of a hereditary syndrome associated with alterations in specific genes.
 These genetic syndromes have thus been identified as carrying an increased tumor risk.
 Examples include MEN-1 and MEN-2 (Multiple Endocrine Neoplasia, types 1 and 2) syndromes.
-(For more information on these, see Genetics Home Reference: Multiple Endocrine Neoplasia.)
+(For more information on these, see Genetics Home Reference: Multiple endocrine neoplasia.)